 Read Also: Building a Robust ESG Reporting Framework with Intelligent Automation

-What Are the Top ESG Reporting Frameworks, and Why Do You Need Them?
+What Are the Top ESG Reporting Frameworks

-The following frameworks help enterprises, investors, and regulators communicate the ESG performance and sustainability accounting compliance insights with stakeholders.
+The following frameworks help enterprises, investors, and regulators communicate ESG performance and sustainability accounting compliance insights with stakeholders.

 1| CDP (Carbon Disclosure Project)